Unearned Income Definition

 Unearned Income = Dividend Income + Interest Income

 Jill’s salary and bonus income will be taxed in a different manner than his income from dividend and interest.

 - After retirement, it is the only source of income.

 - Unearned income from many of the sources helps in deferring the taxes and avoiding the penalties of the IRS.

 - It requires little continues effort in order to maintain it.
-Often the initial effort of the considerable amount is required in order to create the source of unearned income, but once created after the initial efforts, it gives income over the period of time with the little or no amount of additional efforts.
+Often the initial effort of the considerable amount is required in order to create the source of such income, but once created after the initial efforts, it gives income over the period of time with the little or no amount of additional efforts.

 - This income is not typically subject to the payroll taxes, employment taxes